Prolonged release melatonin formula to restore the sleep cycles.

 It is also known for having a significant antioxidant action related to reducing the symptoms of aging, which is the reason why it is known as the "youth hormone".
 It helps to neutralize the free radicals, which slows aging.
 It also has the ability to pass through the membranes of all the cells of the body, including the ones in the brain.

 Melatonin improves the quality of life, specially for old people

 Melatonin and migraines

-How to take melatonin
+How to use Melatonin

-What are the side effects of melatonin?
+What are the side effects of Melatonin?

 The most typical are: sleepiness, decreased concentration, nightmares, stomach cramps, dizziness, headaches, irritability, decreased sexual desire and even interruption of the natural sleep-wake circadian rhythms.

 However, the risks and side effects of the administration of melatonin over the long term are still unexplored.
 In any case, you should always read the product instructions carefully and always follow the recommended daily amount.

 For safety reasons, you should avoid taking melatonin during pregnancy, lactation, or when suffering from serious allergies.